Olga Gurova, PhD

 Associate Professor, Department of Culture and Learning, The Faculty of Humanities, Aalborg University

 Research and teaching have been always my passion.
-In research, I have been curious to discover why consumers behave in particular way and how their behavior is linked to broader social and cultural structures, such as politics, media, markets, social structure, and to broader processes, such as spread of neoliberalism, shifts to diversity and sustainability.
+In research, I have been curious to discover why consumers behave in particular ways and how their behavior is linked to broader social and cultural structures – politics, media, markets, social structure, and to broader processes, such as spread of neoliberalism, shifts to diversity and sustainability.
 My current research interests are politics of consumption in the nation states and globally, consumer nationalism and patriotism, identity politics and fashion, critical approach to sustainability and wearable technology and the future.
-I’m curious about global dimension of consumption, but the areas of my special interest are Russia and Finland.
+I’m curious about global dimension of consumption, but the areas of my special interest are Russia, Finland and since recently – Denmark.

-I use ethnographic approach that gives deeper insights and allows answering the question of why things happen as they do?
-I have experience with visual ethnography and research-based film-making and am curious about social network analysis in addition to other methods.
+I use interpretive methodologies and ethnographic methods that give deeper insights and allow answering the question of why things happen as they do.
+I have experience with visual ethnography and research-based film-making and also with social network analysis in addition to other methods.

-Currently, I am PI for the research project Wearable Technology and Sustainability (2018-2021), financed by the Talent Management Program at the AAU.
+Currently, I am PI for the research project Wearable Technology and Sustainability (2018-2021), supported by the Talent Management Program at the AAU.
 The project aims at analyzing both the production of wearables by designers as well as the consumption by end-users.
 In this project we experiment with methods of data collection and analysis (ethnographic observation, diaries, interviews, big data scraping, social network analysis) and with ways of disseminating academic research (artistic film).